 Both coats are double breasted with multiple rows of buttons, a classic collar and a flared skirt.

 Kate’s newer green coat also features velvet trims on the collar, cuffs and pocket flaps.

 Kate donned a familiar pair of earrings for today’s parade.
 They’re the Siren style by Monica Vinader.

 The earrings feature an irregular shaped multi-faceted Green Onyx gemstone set into 18ct Gold Plated Vermeil on Stirling Silver.

 The Siren earrings can be purchased from the designer’s official website, MonicaVinader.com.
 The company ships to most countries.

 As in previous years, Kate wore the gold Cartier shamrock brooch.
 The brooch is a royal heirloom first worn by Queen Alexandra in 1901.
 Since, it has been worn by a number of royal ladies, including Queen Elizabeth, Princess Anne and the Queen Mother.

 Kate chose a new pair of dark green suede pumps for the St. Patrick’s Day celebrations.
 You can see the Emmy Shoes logo on the sole of Kate’s foot, as the following tweet illustrates:

 Emmy Shoes offer a bespoke service.
 Both Kate and her sister Pippa have commissioned several different styles from the company in the past.
 It looks like Kate’s wearing either the Isadora or the Rebecca style in the colour “Greenery”.
 We’re awaiting further details from the company.

-Kate wore a dark green hat for today’s engagement.
+Kate wore a dark green hat for the visit.